Find Affordable College Courses

 152 Yearly Graduations

 University of Northern Colorado comes in at #11 on our list of the most popular colleges offering master's degrees in teaching students with disabilities.
 Each year, around 11,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,127 per year, while in-state graduate students, on average, pay $11,192 per year.
-For the 2020-2021 academic year, 152 master's degrees were handed out to teaching students with disabilities majors at University of Northern Colorado.
-About 93% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,784 per year, while in-state graduate students, on average, pay $12,204 per year.
+During the most recent year for which we have data, 152 people received their master's degree in teaching students with disabilities from University of Northern Colorado.
+About 94% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 142 Yearly Graduations

 The 12th most popular school in the country for teaching students with disabilities majors who are seeking their master's degree is The University of Texas Rio Grande Valley.
 Roughly 32,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,857 per year, while in-state graduate students, on average, pay $7,002 per year.
-During the 2020-2021 academic year, 142 people received their master's degree in teaching students with disabilities from UT Rio Grande Valley.
-Of these students, 86% were women and 93% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,637 per year, while in-state graduate students, on average, pay $6,948 per year.
+During the most recent year for which we have data, 142 people received their master's degree in teaching students with disabilities from UT Rio Grande Valley.
+About 91% of this group were women, and 87% were students from an underrepresented racial-ethnic group.

 #13